When pruning your trees, avoid these common practices

 Wondering what to do instead?

-Check out these resources from the International Society of Arboriculture, or join us for one of our free workshops.
+Check out our tips for pruning young trees, watch a recorded pruning webinar, or join us for one of our free workshops.